Relying on the B Corp designation is one strategy for supporting good companies, Ethique is the best B Corp shampoo out there!

-Cut out another source of plastic in your house with this high quality shampoo bar from New Zealand.
+Cut out another source of plastic in your house with this high quality shampoo bar made by a B Corp from New Zealand.

 I have been using Ethique’s shampoo and conditioner bar for a few months now and I have seen the light!
 I am a full convert to this zero waste life hack.
 I will never buy my shampoo or conditioner in a plastic bottle again.

-For convenience, here is Recycled and Renewed’s (R&R) busy-person summary, Ethique’s shampoo bar is:
+For convenience, here is Recycled and Renewed’s (R&R) busy-person summary, Ethique’s B Corp shampoo bar is:

 - High-quality and cost effective